 5 sites to learn how to ethically hack

-If you are one and want to test your skills, check out these five sites that give you a sandbox to enter and try hacking them legally.
+If you are an ethical hacker and want to test your skills, check out these five sites that provide you with a sandbox to log in and try to hack them legally.

 1. Google Gruyere

 The Google Gruyere is Google's attempt to get into the world of hacking.
 The Google Gruyere website is full of holes and so is using it the word "Gruyer" (gruyere), which is a Swiss cheese.
-Even the website has a background with a wallpaper the cheese!
+Even the site has a cheese wallpaper background!

 Once you get started, Google Gruyere will give you some challenges to run.
 It has a deliberately weak and vulnerable code to exploit.
 The problems underline these weak areas and give you a goal to accomplish.